Language examinations

 • To guide in English, you need to attain a level C2.
 This test is called CIOL ITG C2 Certified English Test.

-• To guide in any other language, you need a level C1.
-This test is called the CIOL Language Level Assessment (LLA).
+• To guide in any other language, you need to be assessed at C1.
+This assessment is called the CIOL Language Level Assessment (LLA).

 How does an assessment work?

-• Both English and non-English tests are a one-to-one online video conversation with an expert human interviewer using Microsoft Teams.
-Tests are designed to capture your real-world speaking and interaction skills for formal evaluation by CIOL.
+• Both English and non-English assessments are a one-to-one online video conversation with an expert human interviewer/Assessment Associate using Microsoft Teams.
+Assessments are designed to capture your real-world speaking and interaction skills.

-• The test does NOT assess your guiding vocabulary because your ability to communicate effectively and confidently is what matters.
+• The assessments do NOT assess in close detail your guiding vocabulary because your ability to communicate effectively and confidently is what matters.
 The assessor wants to see how you listen, engage and react in a realistic context.
-There are no recordings, no videos and no AI.
+The assessments don’t use recordings, videos or AI they are conversation-based.

 English Assessments